erens-basement/Studio-Trigger-Streams/README.md

 * Most memorable work?
 He recently became a key animator form Promare, and he was able to work with Sushio.
 That's why it was so memorable, and more pressure.
 (0:09:00)
 * H: The more we use CGI in a show, the more cost effective it becomes.
 If it's only for 12 episodes, traditional animation is cheaper.
 For > 12 episodes or more seasons, CGI is cheaper.
 The more you use it the cheaper it becomes.
 00:13:00)
 * He grew up with Yuusha series and Digimon.
 Hiromi grew up with Ghibli, Disney, Doraemon.
+* Currently the live-streams are held in an empty room and it takes 3 hours to move the gear.
+Trigger is planning on moving and soon.
+Once they move, Moving out of Ogikubo, Integral Tower.
+Tattun gets his own streaming cubicle.
+(00:21:00)
+* [Best comedy series says Tattun and Hiromi.](https://www.amazon.co.jp/%E3%82%A2%E3%82%B4%E3%81%AA%E3%81%97%E3%82%B2%E3%83%B3%E3%81%A8%E3%82%AA%E3%83%AC%E7%89%A9%E8%AA%9E%EF%BC%881%EF%BC%89-%E3%83%A4%E3%83%B3%E3%83%9E%E3%82%ACKC%E3%82%B9%E3%83%9A%E3%82%B7%E3%83%A3%E3%83%AB-%E5%B9%B3%E6%9C%AC-%E3%82%A2%E3%82%AD%E3%83%A9/dp/4063367916) Oremonogatari.
+You should learn Japanese just for this.
+The OG Prison School.
+(00:26:00)
+* Shiba was still an intern at Trigger when they were doing LWA (TV), but he was involved in the game(?) for LWA.
+* H: Last year at the cons, a lot of overseas fans are very keen on Q&As, they know how to push buttons, all the questions he wanted to answer were asked within the first few minutes.
+Overseas fans have an interesting perspective and he enjoys the unique questions he's never thought about.
+* What studio or what director would you like to work with?
+Chiba is currently learning under Director Amemiya, so he is amemiya's padawan. he's interested in working with him next.
+*

 ### 6. [Live Drawing 6 - Akira Amemiya drawing a Mecha Shikishi for AX](https://www.twitch.tv/videos/445297992?t=01h03m30s)